h33tlit/Jbin-website-secret-scraper/README.md

 Url: https://peaceful-colden-270bad.netlify.app

-*Copy the url and put it to the tool, Select AWS Keys/IPV4/IPV6 from the options and verify it's capabilities*
+*Copy the url and put this as a target in the tool, Select AWS Keys/IPV4/IPV6 from the options and verify it's capabilities*

 # Usage